Kernix13/javascript-cheat-sheet/README.md

 ## Loop Notes

+- Loops run the same block of code but using different values each time.
 - *While loops*: runs while a specified condition is true and stops once that condition is no longer true.
+Make sure to initialize your variable outside of the loop and do your increment INSIDE the loop.
   - Be careful!
 It is very easy to create an infinite loop and have your computer lock up.
 - *For loops*: The most common type of JavaScript loop, it runs **`for`** a specific number of times; are declared with three optional expressions separated by semicolons; it’s also common for a loop to iterate thru an array
   - `(a; b; c)`: stands for ( initialization; condition; final-expression ), or are declared with three optional expressions separated by semicolons
   - The initialization statement is executed one time only before the loop starts.
 It is typically used to define and setup your loop variable
   - The condition statement is evaluated at the beginning of every loop iteration and will continue as long as it evaluates to true.
 When the condition is false at the start of the iteration, the loop will stop executing.
 This means if the condition starts as false, your loop will never execute
   - The final expression is executed at the end of each loop iteration, prior to the next condition check and is usually used to increment or decrement your loop counter
+  - Use a 'for` loop over a `while` loop when you know how many times the loop will run; otherwise, use a `while` loop.
 - *Nested for loops*: If you have a multi-dimensional array, you can use the same logic as the prior waypoint to loop through both the array and any sub-arrays
 - *Do...while loops*: it will first do one pass of the code inside the loop no matter what, and then continue to run the loop while the specified condition evaluates to true - a do...while loop ensures that the code inside the loop will run at least once
-- `forEach loops`: An array method that runs a function for each element in an array
+- `forEach loops`: An array method that runs a callback function for each element in an array, `var.forEach(a, b, c) {code}` where `a` is the iterator, `b` is the index, and `c` is the actual array
+- `map()`: used to return something different in a new array.
+- `for in`: for objects
+- `for of` loop: also for objects -
 - `break`: use to break out of the loop like in switch statements.
 - `continue`: use to skip an iteration in a loop.
 - ***Recursion***: ???